CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Vehicle-Restrictions.md

 Selection:

-* `Click a segment of road/rail` - choose segment to customise
+* `Click a segment of road/rail` - choose segment to customize
     * Any previously selected segment will be deselected
 * `Right-click anywhere` - deselect current segment
     * If no segment selected: Exit the **Vehicle Restrictions** tool as if you pressed `Esc`